ggez/good-web-game/README.md

 * ggez (and therefore good-web-game) loads files in a blocking fashion, which doesn't work on Wasm (and is also currently not supported on mobile)
 * filesystem with writing access (if you need it take a look at [`quad-storage`](https://github.com/optozorax/quad-storage))
 * writing your own event loop (doesn't make much sense on callback-only platforms like HTML5)
-* spatial audio (overall audio support is still relatively limited, but could be improved)
+* spatial audio (overall audio support is still relatively limited)
 * resolution control in fullscreen mode
 * setting window position / size (the latter is available on Windows, but buggy)
 * screenshot function